kubernetes-sigs/kustomize/proposals/22-03-value-in-the-structured-data.md

 ### Replacement the value in structured data

 I propose to add options for replacing the value in structured data to replacements function.
-My sample implementation is [here](https://github.com/kubernetes-sigs/kustomize/pull/4518).
+My sample implementation is [here](https://github.com/kubernetes-sigs/kustomize/pull/4518).\
 This idea is add two parameter `format` and `formatPath` to [options](https://github.com/kubernetes-sigs/kustomize/blob/8668691ade05bc17b3c6f44bcd4723735033196e/api/types/replacement.go#L67-L80) in replacement [TargetSelector](https://github.com/kubernetes-sigs/kustomize/blob/8668691ade05bc17b3c6f44bcd4723735033196e/api/types/replacement.go#L52-L64).
-The `format` option is used by select to structured data format like "json" or yaml, and The `formatPath` option is "path" to target to change values in structured data with selected format from `format` option.
+The `format` option is used by select to structured data format like "json" or "yaml", and The `formatPath` option is "path" to target to change values in structured data with selected format from `format` option.\
 I think these two parameters can't select a specific default value.
-Therefore kustomize return error message for the user if only one parameter was set.
+Therefore kustomize return error message for the user if only one parameter was set.\

 #### Example.